hudsonrio/hudsonrio.github.io/about.md

 permalink: /about/
 ---

-## A snapshot of Hudson

 I am fascinated by data and the stories it can tell.

-I have experience with Python, including numerous packages such as scikit-learn, Pandas, Numpy/Scipy, Seaborn in order to construct, evaluate and tune both supervised and unsupervised models.
+I have experience with Python, including numerous packages such as scikit-learn, Pandas, Numpy/Scipy, Seaborn in order to construct, evaluate and visualize output from both supervised and unsupervised models.
+I am comfortable with querying in PostgreSQL.
 I was the Analytics Product Manager (former Operations Team Lead) at [Mighty](https://mighty.com/) before beginning my a Data Science Bootcamp at General Assembly in June 2016.

 I am a self-identified Effective Altruist who believes in "earning to give", as well as the importance of direct service.
 In the past, I organized [TEDx conferences](http://sites.middlebury.edu/tedx/), interned at [GiveWell](http://www.givewell.org/), and volunteered for Obama for America in 2008 and 2012.
-I am passionate about traveling, and became comfortable with Spanish while studying abroad in Cuba in 2013 (about which I wrote my Senior Thesis).
+I am a [MiddCORE graduate](http://middcore.middlebury.edu/), an International Studies & Political Science Major, I am passionate about traveling, and became comfortable with Spanish while studying abroad in Cuba in 2013 (about which I wrote my Senior Thesis).
 I am a voracious reader, and an avid basketball player and fan.

 I am currently Brooklyn-based, and am a born and bred New Yorker.